Iain-Stevenson/keepasshttp/README.md

 # KeePassHttp

-is a plugin for KeePass 2.x and provides a secure means of exposing KeePass entries via HTTP for clients to consume.
+is a plugin for KeePass 2.x and provides a secure means of exposing KeePass entries via HTTP and HTTPS for clients to consume.

 This plugin is primarily intended for use with [PassIFox for Mozilla Firefox](https://github.com/pfn/passifox/) and [chromeIPass for Google Chrome](https://chrome.google.com/webstore/detail/chromeipass/ompiailgknfdndiefoaoiligalphfdae?hl=en).